iamhll/f265enc_doc/source/before_everything/main.rst

                 deb-src http://mirrors.aliyun.com/ubuntu/ bionic-proposed main restricted universe multiverse deb-src http://mirrors.aliyun.com/ubuntu/ bionic-backports main restricted universe multiverse

-            please make sure that the codename (bionic) of source is indentical with the one of your system, which could be checked with command
+            please replace the codename (bionic) of source with that of your system, which could be checked with the following command

             ::